Are you looking for tips because your cat stopped using the litter box?

 Keep your cat’s routine as stable as possible and resolve conflicts with other cats in the household.

-Stop any bullying attempts and as Jackson Galaxy recommends in this video, keep a journal of when and where your cat pees/poops to find the possible conflict/stress trigger.
+Stop any bullying attempts and keep a journal of when and where your cat pees or poops to find a possible conflict or stress trigger.

 Even if you have enough toilet boxes for your cats, it’s worth trying to add an extra one.
 Some cats pee in one box but poop in another.